CalPlug/PlugLoadSimulator/readme.md

 	2) New features in Calculation Engine
 	3) Easier usability for general users
 	4) Easier way to develop for developers
 	5) Graph output files from CalculationEngine saved into the graphs subdirectory, as .png
 	6) In addition to all the output being printed on console is now logged into the file called logfile.log in the same directory, 	after the termination of the CalculationEngine
-	7)Improved resolution of CalculationEgine saved .jpg file
+	7) Improved resolution of CalculationEgine saved .jpg file

 ### Version 1.2 (11/27/18) Current Release
 This version of the program can be found in folder PLSim_1.1.
 This version is built using plugloadsimDefault from Version 1.1 and is developed in the same Eclipse IDE setup.